 Talon entered into an option agreement (the "São Jorge Agreement") dated June 14, 2010 with Brazilian Gold Corporation (TSXV: BGC) ("Brazilian Gold") whereby Brazilian Gold was granted an option to purchase a 100% interest in the São Jorge Gold Project.
-Under the São Jorge Agreement, in order to exercise the option Brazilian Gold is required to pay Talon a total of \$2,250,000 in cash and \$2,250,000 in Brazilian Gold shares (calculated as the number of Brazilian Gold shares equal to the dollar amount divided by the twenty day volume-weighted average trading price of Brazilian Gold shares) in three payments of cash and shares.
-Brazilian Gold made the initial payment of \$1 million in cash and \$500,000 in Brazilian Gold shares in October 2010.
-Brazilian Gold is required to make additional payments of \$500,000 in cash and \$1,000,000 in shares by August 2011 and \$750,000 in cash and \$750,000 in shares by May 2012.
-As well, if the option is exercised, a 1% net smelter returns royalty is payable to Talon.
+Under the São Jorge Agreement, in order to exercise the option Brazilian Gold was required to pay Talon a total of \$2,250,000 in cash and \$2,250,000 in Brazilian Gold shares (calculated as the number of Brazilian Gold shares equal to the dollar amount divided by the twenty day volume-weighted average trading price of Brazilian Gold shares) in three payments of cash and shares.
+As provided for under the São Jorge Agreement, Brazilian Gold made the first two payments totalling \$1.5 million in cash and \$1.5 million in Brazilian Gold shares.
+On February 17, 2012, the Company and Brazilian Gold entered into an amendment agreement ("São Jorge Amendment Agreement") whereby the parties agreed that if the final option payment was made at the time of the São Jorge Amendment Agreement, Talon would accept such payment as \$1.5 million in Brazilian Gold shares, instead of \$750,000 in cash and \$750,000 in Brazilian Gold shares.
+Given this, Brazilian Gold has exercised the option and now owns a 100% interest in the São Jorge Gold Project.
+Talon's Brazilian subsidiary, Brazmin Ltda., has retained a 1% net smelter return royalty over the project.